lvgl/lv_i18n/README.md

 - en-GB.yml
 - ru-RU.yml

-TODO link to the language code list
+Here is a [list](https://www.andiamo.co.uk/resources/iso-language-codes/) of the language and local codes.

 Add the `\<language-code\>: ~` line to the `yml` files.
 Replace "language-code" with the actual language code.
 E.g.: `en-GB: ~`